-Although these courses may enhance personal and professional growth, they do not count as CEUs.
-Nursing CEUss should develop knowledge in specific specialties, clinical practice, and technical areas directly related to the profession.
+- Courses in self-improvement, financial gain, job-search activities, and liberal arts topics not related to nursing: Although these courses may enhance personal and professional growth, they do not count as CEUs.
+Nursing CEUs should develop knowledge in specific specialties, clinical practice, and technical areas directly related to the profession.

 What Does Count as Nursing CEU Courses?